Discover the Holy Land

 Caesarea Maritima

 The Roman capital of the province of Judea, built by Herod the Great in honor of Emperor Augustus.
-Here you will see the spectacular Roman amphitheater, where performances are still held today, the ancient aqueduct that carried water from Mount Carmel, and the ruins of the palace where the apostle Paul was tried before Governor Felix.
+Here you will see the spectacular Roman amphitheater, where performances are still held today, the ancient aqueduct that brought water from Mount Carmel, and the ruins of the palace where the apostle Paul was tried before Governor Felix.

 Cana of Galilee